-In the 1930s, James Walker moved his family from Huntington, Indiana to operate the camp, improving the station and building eight tourist cabins.
-However, sometime later, the couple divorced, leaving Mrs. Walker and the children to run the camp.
+In the 1930s, James Walker moved his family from Huntington, Indiana, to operate the camp, improving the station and building eight tourist cabins.
+However, the couple divorced sometime later, leaving Mrs. Walker and the children to run the camp.

-The camp continued to flourish and Mrs. Walker remarried a man named Floyd Spidell.
+The camp continued to flourish, and Mrs. Walker remarried a man named Floyd Spidell.
 After World War II, when people began to travel at a pace never seen before, the chicken dinners served at Cool Camp became famous for the many travelers making their way to California.

 It was briefly rebuilt for the movie “Universal Soldier” in 1991, then promptly blown up.
-However, in 2001, the camp was purchased by Ned and Michelle Leuchtner and the delicate restoration process was begun.
+However, in 2001, the camp was purchased by Ned and Michelle Leuchtner, and the delicate restoration process was begun.
 In 2004, with the help of builder Dennis DeChenne, Ned fully restored the Cool Springs Camp station based on old photos.
 Cool Springs opened to a new generation of Route 66’rs, featuring a gift shop and museum.
-Today, a stop at Cool Springs is a must for photo opportunities, a soda, and to view the gift shop and museum.
+Today, a stop at Cool Springs is a must for photo opportunities, a soda, and viewing the gift shop and museum.

 When you reach the summit, there is a pull off with a great view of the surrounding area.
 Soon you will begin to see signs of old mining operations and the active Gold Road operation before reaching the town of Oatman that beckons with its Old West attitude and guarantees a fun-filled day along old Route 66.